gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 ```
     ProjectConnection connection1 = GradleConnector.newConnector().forProjectDirectory(new File("myProject1")).connect();
     ProjectConnection connection2 = GradleConnector.newConnector().forProjectDirectory(new File("myProject2")).connect();
-    GradleComposite composite = GradleCompositeBuilder.newComposite().withParticipant(connection1).withParticipant(connection2).build()
+    GradleComposite composite = GradleCompositeBuilder.newComposite().withParticipant(connection1).withParticipant(connection2).build();
-    EclipseWorkspace eclipseWorkspace = composite.model(EclipseWorkspace.class)
+    EclipseWorkspace eclipseWorkspace = composite.model(EclipseWorkspace.class);
 ```

 ##### Implementation

 - Extends the delegating `ModelBuilder` implementation to perform a separate model request on each project connection, and to aggregate the full set of `EclipseProject` instances for these projects.

 ##### Test cases

 - Adding a second `ProjectConnection` instance for the same project is a no-op.
 - Adding a second `ProjectConnection` instance for a project within the same Gradle build is a no-op.

-More TBD
+- A composite can be built for `ProjectConnection`s that resolve to
+    - multiple single project builds
+    - multiple multi-project builds
+    - a combination of both

 ### Story - Buildship queries `EclipseWorkspace` to determine set of Eclipse projects for multiple imported Gradle builds